maldworth/gphoto2pp/INSTALL.md

 --------------------
 We are almost there.
 * Download gphoto2pp from here (of course), and extract it to any directory of your choosing.
 * Open a terminal and go into the ./gphoto2pp/build folder.
 Then run the command ``cmake ../``.
-CMake will scan and make sure gphoto2 is linked in the system before continuing, and then it will create all the 'Makefile's which will be used to compile and install gphoto2pp
+CMake will scan and make sure gphoto2 is linked in the system before continuing, and then it will create all the Makefile's which will be used to compile and install gphoto2pp
-* Pay attention to the output, if there's an error saying 'Could NOT find CxxTest...' that's okay if you are just a User because you will not be running any unit tests
+* Pay attention to the output, if there's an error saying *Could NOT find CxxTest...* that's okay if you are just a User because you will not be running any unit tests
 * Now enter the command ``make``, and it will build the library and all examples.
 * Lastly, you most likely want to install, as this will copy the library and headers to your system lib paths.
 Run the command ``make install`` and let it do it's magic. (will probably require sudo)
 * You might have to use the command ``ldconfig`` to update your PATH with the new library (this is the command my OS, it might vary)
 * Optional, if you want to uninstall at any time, you can run ``make uninstall`` from this same directory.
-You will need to have the 'install_manifest.txt' preserved so the uninstall know's what files to uninstall. (again, will probably require sudo)
+You will need to have the *install_manifest.txt* preserved so the uninstall know's what files to uninstall. (again, will probably require sudo)